Visa requirements for Lebanese citizens

 Visa requirements for citizens of the Republic of Lebanon are administrative entry restrictions by the authorities of other sovereign countries and territories placed on citizens of the Republic of Lebanon.

-As of 2022 citizens of the Republic of Lebanon had visa-free or visa on arrival access to 41 and territories, ranking the Lebanese passport 103rd in terms of travel freedom according to the Henley Passport Index.
+As of 2025, Lebanese citizens had visa-free or visa on arrival access to 43 countries and territories, ranking the Lebanese passport 95th in the world according to the Henley Passport Index.

-Citizens of the Republic of Lebanon do not need a passport when travelling to Jordan and Syria.
-For these countries, they may use just their domestic national identification cards called in Arabic: بطاقة الهوية (bițāqat al-hawiya) and in French: carte nationale d'identité.
+Citizens of the Republic of Lebanon do not need a passport when travelling to Iraq, they may use just their domestic national identification cards called in Arabic: بطاقة الهوية (biṭāqat al-hawiya) and in French: carte nationale d'identité.

-Besides visa requirements, most countries specify other requirements which preclude the entry of citizens of the Republic of Lebanon and other citizens into their territory such as the prospective entrant not having a criminal history or health issues and presenting evidence of sufficient funds or a ticket for exit and many other factors.

 Visa requirements map

 Visa requirements

 General visa requirements of fully internationally recognized sovereign countries and territories towards citizens of the Republic of Lebanon:

 Dependent, Disputed, or Restricted Territories

 Visa requirements for citizens of the Republic of Lebanon for visits to various territories, disputed areas, partially recognized countries not mentioned in the list above, and restricted zonesand restricted zones: